edwardosorio/BookSET/README.md

 A simple script for Post-Exploitation - by @_mrpack

-This script was generated to modify all URLs in BookMarks from Google Chrome, this script can be use for capture some credentials with Phishing sites or just redirect the victim to your EvilServer.
+This script was generated to modify all URLs in BookMarks from Google Chrome, this script can be use for capture some credentials with Phishing sites or just redirect the "victim" to your EvilServer.

 # 🔴: How it works!

-Ok... first of all we need to install just one library then ...
+Ok... first of all we need to install just one library for ASCII Art:

 ```bash
 pip install pyfiglet